How to Clean a Coffee Maker: Essential Tips: Complete Guide with Expert Tips

 • Fill the water tank with clean water and start a blank brew cycle, without coffee or filter.

 • Mix 1/2 vinegar and 1/2 water, and fill up the reservoir.
-Run a blank brew cycle, (no coffee).
+Run a blank brew cycle, without coffee.

 • Discard the water in the coffee pot.

-• Run two more blanks with clean water.
+• Run two more blank cycles with clean water.
 If your coffee maker still brews coffee with a CLR flavor, try a new baking soda cleaning cycle, followed by a clear water cleaning cycle.

 Tips for Keeping Your Drip Coffee Maker Clean and Long-Lasting

-Now that you learned how to clean your coffee maker, it’s time to talk about maintenance.
+Now that you’ve learned how to clean your coffee maker, it’s time to talk about maintenance.
 Here are some simple practices to keep your machine cleaner for longer and improve its durability.

 Rinse Daily After Use